- Risk factors for development of hepatic abscess include:

 - Men, especially MSM, at higher risk for invasive disease.

-- Echinococcal, or hydatid cysts: most commonly caused by Echinococcus granulosus and usually acquired from canines (sheep dogs).
+- Echinococcal (hydatid) cysts: most commonly caused by Echinococcus granulosus and usually acquired from canines (sheep dogs).

-- Usually asymptomatic until symptoms develop due to size of enlarging cyst or leakage/rupture.
+- Usually asymptomatic; when symptoms develop they are due to the size of enlarging cyst or leakage/rupture.

-- Although dx may be suggested on plain films (e.g., gas within the abscess), CT, US, and MRI are the imaging modalities of choice in suspected liver abscess or FUO.
+- Preferred: CT, US and MRI are the imaging modalities of choice in suspected liver abscess or FUO.

 - CT or US-guided percutaneous drainage or surgical drainage should be considered in all cases of hepatic abscess for diagnostic confirmation and culture.

 - Multiple, small abscesses may not be amendable to aspiration.